nelsonjchen/pelican-action-demo/README.md

 # GitHub Pages Pelican Build Action Demo

-This GitHub repository is used to demonstrate the [GitHub Pages Pelican Build Action][action]
+This GitHub repository is used to demonstrate the [GitHub Pages Pelican Build Action][action].

 Please see the [action's page][action] for more information.